sylphaxiom/sylphaxiom.com/README.md

 ## Architecture/Design

 I am using Ract.ts as the front end framework.
-Some of my additional functionality in the app are using additional libraries and design patterns:
+Some of my additional functionalities in the app are using additional libraries and design patterns:

 - Styling is being done with [MUI](https://mui.com/material-ui/ "MUI documentation") components and custom CSS.